 Tara started her career in education in 1992 as a teacher in a primary school.
 In 2004, Tara took up her first Head Teacher role and over the following years has worked with a range of schools and education federations, as a head and executive head, to improve their outcomes and quality.
 Tara has now developed a proven track record of leading outstanding schools, and for supporting and transforming schools that are struggling.

 Tara has been a safeguarding lead, member of a local safeguarding board, governor and board member for a range of other educational establishments and has a strong understanding of governance and compliance.
-Tara is the Trust’s Regional Director for the centres in the south, and is bring her skills and extensive experience to the Sunfield Board.
+Tara is the Trust’s Regional Director for the centres in the south, and brings her skills and extensive experience to the Sunfield Board.

 Constantin joined Ruskin Mill Trust in 2007.
 Constantin has a vast experience in social and educational establishments, working across different regulative frameworks in organisations who apply the insights of Rudolf Steiner in a contemporary way.
 Constantin has worked with children and adults in Germany, Palestine, Israel, Switzerland and Egypt before coming to the UK.